bernardoamorim7/simple-radio/README.md

 # Simple Radio

-A very simple radio app that I made because my mom had some troubles with other apps.
+A very simple radio app using Flutter that I made because my mom had some troubles with other apps.